ThilinaGunathilaka/Covid-19-Global-Dashboard/README.md

 # 🌍 COVID-19 Global Dashboard

-A data science project that visualizes and analyzes the global impact of COVID-19 using real-time data from [Our World in Data](https://ourworldindata.org/coronavirus).
+A data science project that visualizes and analyzes the global impact of COVID-19 using real-time data from [OWID COVID-19 Data](https://github.com/owid/covid-19-data/tree/master/public/data).
 The dashboard is built with Streamlit and includes interactive charts, forecasting using Prophet, and global maps with Plotly.

 ---